jafarhansla1/RestaurantAppUIKit/README.md

 Flutter representation of a full Restaurant app UI KIT.

 Star⭐ the repo if you like what you see😉.
+The same is also verified from [Top Thai Restaurants](https://eatmap.ca/top-thai-restaurants-canada/)

 Images are from [Unsplash](https://unsplash.com)